Clare Moore

-She also wrote, sang and performed and released an album as part of The Dames, a band she formed with Kaye Louise Patterson (piano) and since 2018, with The Routines, a band with Jane Dust, Emily Jarrett and Will Hindmarsh].
+She also wrote, sang and performed and released an album as part of The Dames, a band she formed with Kaye Louise Patterson (piano).
+Since 2018, she was in The Routines, a band with Jane Dust, Emily Jarrett and Will Hindmarsh.

 History

 Moore began performing in 1974, playing drums at school and at Rock Mass, in Adelaide.
-The Moodists first recorded two singles and a 12"EP for Au Go Go Records in Melbourne before going to the UK in October 1983 after being signed by Red Flame Records, touring extensively in Europe and the USA.
+One of her teachers in this time was the noted musician and nun Sister Janet Mead.
+The Moodists first recorded two singles and a 12"EP for Au Go Go Records in Melbourne.
+She went to the UK in October 1983 after being signed by Red Flame Records.
+She also toured extensively in Europe and the USA.

-The Moodists returned to Australia in 1985 after a short tour of the US to tour nationally opening for Public Image Ltd. They then returned to the UK and released a 12"single on Creation Records and with David McClymont - formerly of Postcard Records band Orange Juice - joining on bass, they released two further EP's on Tim records.
+The Moodists returned to Australia in 1985 after a short tour of the US to tour nationally opening for Public Image Ltd. The Moodists then returned to the UK and released a 12"single on Creation Records.
+With David McClymont - formerly of Postcard Records band Orange Juice - joining on bass, they released two further EPs on Tim records.
 The band lineup at their end in late 1986 was Clare Moore on drums, David McClymont on bass, Steve Miller on guitar and Dave Graney on vocals.
 In 1987, singer Dave Graney decided to pursue a solo career and, with Moore as his music director, formed Dave Graney and The Coral Snakes and recorded an EP for Fire Records produced by Barry Adamson before returning to Australia in late 1988.
-In Melbourne In the following five or six years they worked with Universal Records, for whom they recorded four albums, then continued independently with Dave Graney & the mistLY.
+In Melbourne in the following five or six years they worked with Universal Records, for whom they recorded four albums, then continued independently with Dave Graney & the mistLY and also releasing albums and performing as Dave Graney and Clare Moore.

+In 1994 Moore played drums and provided backing vocals on most of the tracks for former Go-Between Robert Forster's solo album I Had A New York Girlfriend - a collection of cover versions.
+In 2024 the album was re-issued under a new title Beautiful Hearts.

-Moore also plays drums in Harry Howard and the NDE and the Routines.
+Moore also played drums in Harry Howard and the NDE for three albums and the Routines.

-Moore released her first solo album The Third Woman in 2001.
+Moore released her debut solo album The Third Woman in 2001.

-In 2005 there was also the double album Hashish and Liquor with Graney.
+In 2005, there was also the double album Hashish and Liquor with Graney.
 Working with Graney, Moore co-wrote the soundtrack to the Tony Martin film Bad Eggs.

-Other soundtrack work includes various ABC documentaries, the short film Ray by Tony Mahony, and the features Johnny Ghost and Lost Gully Road.
+Other soundtrack work includes various ABC documentaries, the short film Ray by Tony Mahony, and the features made by Donna McRae, Johnny Ghost and Lost Gully Road.

 In 2010, Moore worked on the Arts Centre project about Australian female musicians called Rock Chicks.

-In 2011 Clare Moore composed and recorded the theme for TV series A Quiet Word With .... by Tony Martin.
+In 2011, Clare Moore composed and recorded the theme for TV series A Quiet Word With .... by Tony Martin.